Inducing Group Fairness in Prompt-Based Language Model Decisions: Experiment Results

-We also use the activations of the final layer of the LLM to fine-tune a classifier as described in Sec. \ref{sec:classification_methodology}.
-The in-processed technique remediates during fine-tuning; the post-processed technique performs a separate remediation step after fine-tuning is complete.
-Note that this fine-tuned model generally performs better than drawing predictions directly from the LLM as described in Sec. \ref{sec:classification_methodology}.
-However, it requires access to a supervised dataset for fine-tuning.
-We compare the Pareto frontiers of fairness and performance for each remediation technique in Fig. \ref{fig:fine_tuned_pareto}.
-As before, each point in the plot is generated by varying the regularizer strength, the term that trades off between performance and fairness terms in each technique's loss function.
+We compare the Pareto frontiers of fairness and performance for each remediation technique in Fig.~\ref{fig:fine_tuned_pareto}.
+As before, each point of regularization-based techniques in the plot is generated by varying the regularizer strength that trades off between performance and fairness terms in the objective function.

 There are a few takeaways from these experiments.
-First, the ability to fine-tune on LLM-derived activations improves the performance of the classifier as compared to zero-shot case.
-Second, as before, we are able to improve performance without significantly degrading the performance of the fine-tuned classifier.
-Third, the in-processing technique generally performs better than the post-processing technique in this environment.
-Finally, prompt-based methods can offer some fairness and performance benefit but are generally less general and less effective than in-processing and post-processing methods.
+First, embedding-based classifiers show superior performance compared to prompt-based classifiers (see Fig.~\ref{fig:zero_shot_pareto}).
+Second, as before, we observe improved group fairness for regularization-based methods without significantly degrading the performance of the classifier.
+However, the in-processing technique generally performs better than the post-processing technique in this setting.
+Finally, prompt-based remediation methods show some fairness and performance benefit but are generally less controllable and less effective than in-processing and post-processing methods.

 \paragraph{Transfer of remediation to an unseen model.}